avieha/Weighted-Undirected-Graph/README.md

 Algorithms implemented inside: object initialization, graph copy, connected-graph check, distance between to connected nodes at the graph+the path itself, export the graph as a file to some folder, loading a file to initialize the graph.

--WeightComp
+- WeightComp
-a comparator ive implemented and built in order to be able to implement PriorityQueue.
+a comparator i've implemented and built in order to be able to implement PriorityQueue.

 ive based my JUnit Tests on the tests who were on our course's gitHub.